MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/channel-messages-with-rsc.md

 :::image type="content" source="~/bots/how-to/conversations/Media/appmanifest.png" alt-text="Screenshot of app manifest update.":::

-The following is an example of the `webApplicationInfo` object:
+The following list describes the `webApplicationInfo` object:

-* **id**: Your Microsoft Azure Active Directory (Azure AD) app ID.
-This can be the same as your bot ID.
+* **id**: Your Microsoft Azure Active Directory (AAD) app ID.
+The app ID can be the same as your bot ID.
 * **resource**: Any string.
-This field has no operation in RSC, but must be added and have a value to avoid error response.
+The resource field has no operation in RSC, but must be added with a value to avoid error response.
-* **applicationPermissions**: RSC permissions for your app with `ChannelMessage.Read.Group` must be specified.
+* **applicationPermissions**: RSC permissions for your app with `ChannelMessage.Read.Group` and `ChatMessage.Read.Chat` must be specified.
 For more information, see [resource-specific permissions](/microsoftteams/platform/graph-api/rsc/resource-specific-consent#resource-specific-permissions).

+For more information, see [resource-specific consent](../../../graph-api/rsc/resource-specific-consent.md)

 The following code provides an example of the app manifest: